stupaq/jvmm/docs/Jvmm-intro.md

 Introduction
 ------------
-Language *Jvmm* (Java - -) is an imperative, interpreted programming language with strong typing.
+Language *Jvmm* (Java - -) is an imperative, interpreted programming language with strong, static typing.
 It is intended to be a (proper) subset of Java language (but it is not, since in Java everything is a class and there is no such concept as a class in *Jvmm* (yet)).

 Program structure
 -----------------